kaituoxu/Speech-Transformer/README.md

-# End-to-End Automatic Speech Recognition with Transformer
+# Speech Transformer: End-to-End ASR with Transformer
-This is a PyTorch implementation of End-to-End ASR with [Transformer](https://arxiv.org/abs/1706.03762) model.
+A PyTorch implementation of Speech Transformer [1][2][3], an end-to-end automatic speech recognition with [Transformer](https://arxiv.org/abs/1706.03762) [4] network, which directly converts audio features to character sequence using only one nueral network.

 ## Install
 - Python3 (Recommend Anaconda)